vhnunes/BejeweledNeon/readme.md

 ### To do
 - Clean the code and refac.
-- Doc
+- Doc.
 - Improve animations.
 - Better game loop (timer attack).
+- Sounds
-- Special gems
+- Special gems.